ItalyStrap/theme-json-generator/docs/02-advanced-usage.md

 ## Styles

 The `Styles` directory offers builder classes implementing the `Fluent Interface` pattern, enabling intuitive and chainable configuration of your theme's styles.
-Importantly, each class is immutable, ensuring robustness by returning new instances for every method call.
+Importantly, each class is immutable, ensuring robustness by returning new instance on every method call.
 This design allows for clear and concise style definitions within your entrypoint file.

+In this directory, you'll find classes tailored to different aspects of theme styling, aligned with the `theme.json` structure.
+These classes, such as `Border`, `Color`, `Css`, `Outline`, `Spacing`, `Typography`, and more, offer specific methods for configuring corresponding style properties, all method declared in each class follows the `theme.json` schema and each class has its own methods following the properties they represent.

 These classes support three primary methods of utilization, each offering a unique approach to styling:

+We will take the `Color` class as an example, but all the other classes follow the same pattern.

-Directly create an instance of a style class, such as `Color`, and chain methods to define properties.
+Directly create an instance of a `Color::class`, and chain methods to define properties.
 This approach is straightforward and effective for setting styles directly:

 ```php
 use ItalyStrap\ThemeJsonGenerator\Domain\Input\Styles\Color;